freecodingbootcamp/Exercises/README.md

 # Exercises

-Please complete the three exercises in this repository.
+Please complete the three exercises in the JavaScript-Level-1 directory.

-The three exercises are in:
+The three exercises are in the following files:
 **generateRange.js, isItName.js and sayHello.js**

 ### Fork the Original Repo